 I admit, the Southwest Museum station—and Northeast LA overall—is overrepresented on this blog.
 From the museum itself to the house of its founder to the scenic stairways of the hill above.
 Chalk it up to personal bias; the Southwest Museum station is my favorite, and the surrounding neighborhoods are some of the most beautiful and historic in the whole city.
 Highland Park dates from the 1880s, when a railroad was built along the Arroyo Seco between Los Angeles and Pasadena (which the Gold Line now follows).
 By the turn of the century, the neighborhoods along the rail line were home to many handsome Craftsman houses and a burgeoning artist community.
 The 1910s saw the construction of the Southwest Museum and the development of Mt.
 Washington, aided by a cable car railway that took riders to a glamourous hotel at the top of the mountain.

 But through all of this, there was one nearby hill that somehow managed to escape development.
 And not for lack of trying; there were multiple failed attempts to build atop the hill before the entire thing was set aside as one of the largest parks in the city, with views and scenery to rival Griffith Park.
 This time, we return to the Southwest Museum station to climb to the top of Ernest E. Debs Park.
-The station offers very easy access to the park in the city, with a scenic pond at the top that’s only a 45-minute climb from the station.
+The station offers very easy access to the park, with a nature center that’s only 2/3 mile walk from the station and a scenic pond at the top of the hill that’s a 1.5 mile climb from the station.

 The first house you’ll pass is the Ziegler Estate, a stately Queen Anne house that dates from the 1900s, with curved balconies overlooking the station and a pleasing coat of green paint.
 The very next building is the Casa de Adobe, an authentic adobe that was built in the 1910s for the Hispanic Society of California to serve as a re-creation of the state’s Spanish history.
 It was later bought by the Southwest Museum and run as a cultural museum, until the museum’s financial problems led to its closure.
 Sadly, it has never reopened, but it still stands behind the iron fence, awaiting the day when people can reenter.